ngordon68/DataFlowPractice/README.md

 # Data Flow

-You have a client that wants an app that displays different fruits and shows a detail view of each fruit.
+As an user I want an app that displays different fruits and shows a detail view of each fruit.
 The fruit images are already provided inside the xCode file

 # Bronze
 Follow the instructions to make the Hi-Fi given below